 My 2017 My Annual Taxpayer Bill of Rights Request and FTB’s Resolution — FTB Misrepresented What the Law Says and Denied State Taxpayer Rights

 2017 was the first year that I participated in the Annual Taxpayer Bill of Rights Meeting.
 At the time, FTB hid this meeting from the public; I found out about the meeting from a tax lobbyist that I had contacted.
-When I submitted the first request, FTB told me that only tax professionals were allowed to submit, which is a lie.
+When I submitted the first request, FTB told me that only tax professionals were allowed to submit, which was a lie.
 I complained to the governor and board members about being denied my taxpayer rights and was allowed to participate.

 This is FTB’s 2017 Formal Resolution From FTB For My Annual Taxpayer Bill of Rights Requests (they have since changed the name of this document from “resolution” to “response.”
 Interestingly enough, FTB does not list it on their website, but if you want to verify it is legitimate, you can get a copy of it from the Disclosure Department.